Puttintiki Ra Chelli: Cast

-In the Tamil version Anbu Sagotharan, the comedy track of Dharmavarapu Subramanyam, Sudhakar and Shakila has been re-shot with Manivannan, Senthil and Shakila.

 Soundtrack

 The soundtrack was composed by S. A. Rajkumar and the lyrics were penned by Sai Sri Harsha & Surendra Krishna.
-"Chaamanthi Poobanthi" was reused again by Rajkumar as "Kandamma Kandamma" in Kannada film Maharaja for which K. S. Chithra won the Karanataka State Award.
-All songs were sung by eminent singers like K. S. Chithra, S. P. Balasubrahmanyam, Udit Narayan, Sujatha Mohan, Mano etc.
+"Chaamanthi Poobanthi" was reused again by Rajkumar as "Kandamma Kandamma" in Kannada film Maharaja for which K. S. Chithra won the Karnataka State Award.
+All songs were sung by eminent singers like K. S. Chithra, S. P. Balasubrahmanyam, Udit Narayan, Sujatha Mohan, Mano etc. The audio was launched on 29 February 2004 at Sitara Hotel, Ameerpet.